RebelGuy/chat-mate/readme.md

 Deployment of the Server includes an automatic migration of the database.

+If the string `--skip-tests` is included in the commit message, test files will not be built and unit tests will be skipped on Github.

 ## Quick livestream setup
 Follow these steps to set up a new livestream.
 This assumes the latest `chat-mate-client` version is already built and added to the Minecraft /mods folder.
 - Set up the livestream on YouTube (e.g. via scheduling) and get its link or ID